Jelemy/RPG_BASE/README.md

 📥 **[Download Here](https://drive.google.com/drive/folders/1mu17CrUFQ0IOZUafWYAz-7phamCB2YOR?usp=sharing)**

 ### Running the Game
-1. Download and extract the project folder.
+1. Download and extract the folder.
 2. Run the executable file (`main.exe`).

 Note: This is a Windows-only build.
 To run the game on macOS or Linux, you will need to compile the project from source using the appropriate development tools for your platform.